Instagram automation has been widely known as a popular tool for growing Instagram followers, but what does it really do?

 So, long story short– don’t!
 In the end, the investment is not worth the risk, and you’re likely to lose time and money when you could’ve been creating your own effective growth, or using a service like Growthoid, which we’ll talk about later.

-Instagram Automation Services Lie About Growth
+Instagram Automation Tools Lie About Growth

 There’s nothing better than seeing, “grow over 1000 real Instagram followers per month!” and knowing better.

-All in all, these types of automation services cannot provide users with a set number of followers that they’ll gain, as the nature of bot-led follower growth and follow/unfollow technique is always unpredictable.
+All in all, these types of automation tools and services cannot provide users with a set number of followers that they’ll gain, as the nature of bot-led follower growth and follow/unfollow technique is always unpredictable.
 There are many factors that it depends on, and to straight up tell a client that they’re guaranteed a certain number of followers in a month is absolutely unrealistic.

 If they are planning on living up to that promise, it’s because they want to infuse your account with a bunch of fake followers so it looks like you got what they said you would, when actually they just messed up your real follower count.

-Automation Services Don’t Provide Support
+Automation Tools & Services Don’t Provide Support

 Okay, so let’s say you decided that an automation service would work for you, and you were super convinced by their site and what they promised.